-Agricultural Ontologies in Use: the Breeding API Project
+Agricultural Ontologies in Use: Breeding API

 The Ontologies Community of Practice is engaged in the development of ontologies for agricultural research.
 In a series of blog posts, we’ll take a look at ongoing ontologies projects and developments.

 Release of Version 1.3 and Progress on Version 2.0

 Over the past year, the BrAPI project has made significant progress.
 Looking at development of the specification, the latest stable release is Version 1.3, and work has begun on Version 2.0.